 FBI apostille for Costa Rica residency

-Costa Rica a popular place to retire.
+Costa Rica: a popular place to retire

 If you have been considering retiring or moving to Costa Rica, you are not the only one.
-Thousands of expats move this great central American country in search of a balance between mild weather, affordability, and safety.
+Thousands of expats move to this great central American country in search of a balance between mild weather, affordability, and safety.

 Many people take this option into consideration as Costa Rica can offer residents a great deal in various respects.
 However, you will need to be aware of the legal implications that come with this decision.

 First of all, you will need to consider the type of residency that you can qualify for, namely Permanent, Temporary or Special Category residency.

 In brief, Permanent residency is only available to a foreigner if one either has a direct family relationship with a citizen of Costa Rica or already holds a temporary residency status.